 A charitable/nonprofit organization may establish an endowment fund specifically for the benefit of their organization.
 These funds will remain restricted for the named charitable organization unless the organization ceases to exist.
-In that case the Board of Directors will direct the funds remaining to go to a charity or to a granting program with a similar mission of the original charity.
+In that case, the Board of Directors will direct the funds remaining to go to a charity or to a granting program with a similar mission to the original charity.

 Rather than designating specific organizations to receive funds, you may wish to specify a more broad use for the fund which you establish within a charitable field of interest.
 Examples of such fields include education, youth, the arts, healthcare, etc. The trustees will maintain awareness of worthy groups in each field and make periodic grants to those charitable organizations in the fields you specify.

-You may create a fund which will provide money for students’ educational expenses at academic institutions and/or specialty programs of your choice.
-You can specify degree fields, students’ hometown, academic qualifications, economic background, etc. The SICF board will participate with the educational institution to insure applicants meet your scholarship criteria.
+You may create a fund that will provide money for students’ educational expenses at academic institutions and/or specialty programs of your choice.
+You can specify degree fields, students’ hometown, academic qualifications, economic background, etc. The SICF board will participate with the educational institution to ensure applicants meet your scholarship criteria.

 You may contribute to a fund which is short-term (less than twelve months) in nature for the purpose of directing the full amount of your contribution for one or more specific charitable purposes.
 For example, the Foundation can assist individuals, and organizations with their annual giving by providing the convenience and efficiency of disbursing a single contribution among several worthy groups.